 Students participate in skills testing and take written tests throughput the course of the program.
+Students are expected to make academic progress, with 80% as the minimum passing grade on academic work.
+Mastery is the passing requirement for clinical skills.
 The results of these tests are used to assess students' knowledge base and to inform the Self-Improvement Reviews.
 Grades and reviews are communicated in 1:1 meetings between the student and academic advisor on an ongoing basis.
 All written summaries, plans, grades, and follow-up documentation are placed in students' permanent files.

-Grading policy for testing
+Grading policy for testing for calculating GPA (Grade Point Average)